nokia/SReXperts/hackathon/activities/srlinux-b-gnoi/README.md

 ## Summary

-In this hackathon activity, we learned about using gRPC gNOI service for file management.
+In this hackathon activity, we learned how to use gRPC gNOI service for the file management.
 We used Get, Put, List and Delete RPCs for real world use cases.

 Now that you are an expert in gNOI, start thinking of taking advantage of this service in your network.
 For any questions, please reach out to any of the members in the Hackathon team or contact your Account team.

-Thank you for choosing this use case !
+Thank you for choosing this use case!
 We hope you enjoyed this activity.